MesutAtasoy/CreditSolution/README.md

 ![alt text](https://github.com/MesutAtasoy/CreditSolution/blob/master/images/overview.png)

 The application evaluates the credit application based on the credit score and monthly income.
-After evaluation, sends a informational message to the user as a result of the evaluation.
+After evaluation, sends an informational message to the user as a result of the evaluation.

 ## Project Overview
   - Gatewap API : It's responsible for routing requests to microservices. (http://localhost:6010)